 The regulation is also required to ensure the UK’s continued compliance with the ICAO Annexes and SARPS (in particular ICAO Annex 17 ch 4.9) and supports the ICAO Aviation Cybersecurity Strategy.
 It is also linked to the ICAO State Letter for Security and ICAO State Letter for Safety.

-We have now published the UK ISMS (Information Security Management Systems) regulation consultation which details the proposed regulation, where you can also give your views as part of the public consultation.
+The UK ISMS (Information Security Management Systems) regulation consultation which details the proposed regulation has now closed.

 If you have a question or query regarding the consultation, please contact: email@example.com.